 The assessment panel formed an opinion based on the determination of and on the consideration of the following:

-Standard coherence in nursingmedical education, preclinical and some basic nursing subjects followed by clinical subject could be recognized.
-Nursing students are introduced withof clinical practice in the first two years and this is very important steps in curriculum reform and should be followed by adequate use of laboratory equipment (Laboratory for clinical skills).
-Still big problem in Mostar nursing schools like in other BH schools two bi
+Standard coherence in nursing education, preclinical and some basic nursing subjects followed by clinical subject could be recognized.
+Nursing students are introduced with clinical practice in the first years and this is very important steps in curriculum reform and should be followed by adequate use of laboratory equipment (Laboratory for clinical skills).
+Still big problem in Mostar nursing schools like in other BH schools too bi

 g influence of medical doctors.
 In many aspects curriculum is medically oriented, nurses are involved in practical part but are not involved in theoretical part and in creation of the curricula.

-Recommendations for improvement:The clinical practical education should be improved and quality parameters should be introduced to control the efficiency of this education.
+The practical education should be improved and quality parameters should be introduced to control the efficiency of this education.

 Faculty oh Health studies did not develop matrix of competences so it is very hard to speak about horizontal and vertical coherence of the program.
 So strong recommendation is to develop matrix in the future and then to precisely define who is giving what inside new curriculum.
 On this way unnecessary repetitions and missing of some important topics will be avoided.